 It’s crucial to understand one thing—What worked for someone else may or may not work for you.

-This Growth Hacking Sourcebook provides you with the tools, education, blogs, books, communities and people to follow – all that you need.
+This Growth Hacking Sourcebook compiles the tools, education, blogs, books, and even communities to follow.
+It’s all that you need to execute.

 Growth Hacking Education

 If you’re still unsure of what all this means—this post gives you a 30,000-foot definition of growth hacking and how your brand can benefit from doing it.

 This is a nice post that gives marketers who are new to the idea of growth hacking a general understanding of how it works.

 Another great overview of growth hacking (with a tad more depth).
 This one comes from Think Apps and covers everything from acquisition channels and testing.

 Once you’re convinced that hacking is the right move, this 30,000-word guide from Quick Sprout does a deep dive in which explains exactly what growth hacking is, the process behind it and the tactics marketers can use.

 A quick infographic that provides a look at some of the most important traits you can look for in a growth hacker.

 A great post by Lincoln Murphy that gives five main rules any growth hacker should follow for success (with examples).